ncoghlan/misc/notes/python3/questions_and_answers.rst

-While this complaint isn't really Python 3 specific, it comes up often enough that I wanted to put in writing why most of the core development team simply don't see the GIL as a particularly big problem in practice.
+While this complaint isn't really Python 3 specific, it comes up often enough that I wanted to put in writing why most of the core development team simply don't see the GIL as a significant problem for the typical workloads faced by Python applications (yes, this is a circular argument
+- more on that below).

 Earlier versions of this section were needlessly dismissive of the concerns of those that wish to combine their preference for programming